ChatGPT AI - Cloze Game (Difficulty 4)

 With this new request, the response from ChatGPT will be fairly consistently formatted like this:

-Now we are done with optimizing the ChatGPT request, so we can start to work on the user interface.
+Now that we have optimized the ChatGPT request, we can begin working on the user interface.

 By now, we have completed the game interface.
 For the last few steps, we will need to handle user actions with the help of ChatGPT.